 What if I’m overwhelmed?

-Your UMCH Foster Care Worker or one of our “on call staff” is available to you on a daily basis for support, advice, and encouragement during the adjustment period of the initial placement as well as during other times of stress.
+Your Wellroot Foster Care Manager or one of our “on-call staff” is available to you on a daily basis for support, advice, and encouragement during the adjustment period of the initial placement as well as during other times of stress.
 Respite care is available in the event you have a family emergency which needs your attention or on a planned basis to allow time for refreshment.

 What form of discipline am I allowed to use?